Samantha Rayner Slays In A Cut-Out One-Piece Swimsuit During A Gorgeous Sunset: ‘I Like The View’

 The scene was nothing short of stunning, with Samantha herself even noting in the caption that she liked the view.
 Her audience, however, had something else to pique their attention — a look at the model’s incredible physique, which she showed off in a sexy one-piece swimsuit from Lounge Underwear’s swim collection that perfectly suited her dangerous curves

-Samantha slayed in the ribbed, cream-colored one-piece that popped against her deep, allover tan.
-The number had thick shoulder straps and a scoop neckline with a ring detail in the middle that teased a glimpse of her voluptuous assets.
-A revealing cut-out fell in the middle of its bodice, offering a look at the model’s flat midsection while adding a hint of underboob to the display as well.
+Samantha slayed in the ribbed, cream-colored suit that popped against her sun-kissed skin.
+The bathing suit had thick shoulder straps and a scoop neckline with a ring detail in the middle that teased a glimpse of her chest.
+A revealing cut-out fell in the middle of its bodice, offering a look at the model’s flat midsection while flashing just a hint of underboob.

-The swimwear proceeded to cling tightly to Samantha’s figure, and had a thick band that wrapped around the middle of her torso to accentuate her flat midsection and hourglass silhouette.
+The swimwear clung tightly to Samantha’s figure and had a thick band that wrapped around the middle of her torso, which accentuated her flat midsection and hourglass silhouette.
 It also boasted a daringly high-cut and cheeky style that showcased her sculpted legs and derriere.
 She added an oversized white button-up as an extra layer to her look, which she let slink down her arms to show off her toned shoulders.

 Five hours proved to be plenty of time for Samantha’s adoring fans to shower the skin-baring new addition to her Instagram feed with love.
 It has amassed nearly 17,000 likes and 187 comments within the short period of time.